saleor/saleor/docs/deployment/gcs.rst

 ``GS_MEDIA_BUCKET_NAME``
   The GCS bucket name to use for media files.

-If you are intending into using a custom domain for your media GCS bucket, you can set this environment variable to your custom GCS media domain:

-``GS_MEDIA_CUSTOM_DOMAIN``
-  The GCS custom domain to use for the media bucket.

 .. note::
  The media files are every data uploaded through the dashboard